mdumke/tealeaf_exercises/blog/lesson 2.2.md

 to whitelist everything.
 Because whitelisting might be required for a number of controller actions, it is common practice to extract this to a helper method.

 There are two other common patterns worth mentioning in this context.
 The first is the *before_action*.
-It is possible to specify at the top of a controller which methods to call before any of the action-methods is called.
-The main purposes of this are authentication and setting up instance variables, which is a common concern for different controller actions.
+It is possible to specify at the top of a controller which methods to call before any of the action-methods are called.
+The main purposes of this are authentication and setting up instance variables, which are common concerns for different controller actions.
 See below for an example.
-The second common pattern is that the controller tries to save a model instance and depending on the success of this actions redirects or renders the form again.
+The second common pattern is that the controller tries to save a model instance and depending on the success of this action redirects or renders the form again.
 The following controller-skeleton for a posts controller demonstrates all three patterns mentioned:

     class PostsController < ApplicationController
       before_action :set_post, only: [:update]